hurwitzlab/planet-microbe-datapackages/README.md

 The closest Niskin record was obtained for each sample by the same steps as above.

 ### sampling_events
 A sampling event table was generated from the sample tables.
-A sampling-event is defined as a unique "cast" and "station" number.
+A sampling-event is defined as a unique "cast" and "station" and "cruise_name".
 The "start_ISO_DateTime", "latitude", "longitude" and "cruise_ID" were retrieved from BCO-DMO.
 A "sampling_event_type" was added.

 ### campaign